6 Reasons for Building Small Homes with SIPS

 Of course, building with SIPs also has a positive impact by reducing energy costs.
 The airtightness in the SIP building envelope prevents air from gaining access to the interior of the home, reducing the costs to heat and cool your home.
 Additionally, if you build with SIPs you are likely to have less health impact from molds and dust (and good health is priceless).
 The growth of the green, energy-efficient home market has led to an increased demand for high-performance building.
 SIPs are definitely worth the investment.
 The improved indoor air quality decreased energy costs, and lower labor needs all add to the long-term value of choosing to build with SIPs.
 You can reduce construction on labor cost.
 In the long run, this would be a significant investment.

-Are SIPs ideal for your next home kit build?
+Are SIPs ideal for your next home kit?

-There are projects and people who might benefit from building with materials other than structural insulated panels.
-But for many home builders, SIPs are a great choice.
-If you’re looking for a strong, safe, energy-efficient product, SIPs are a mighty smart choice.
+There are projects and people who might benefit from building with materials other than structural insulated panels, but SIPs are often the best choice for prefab home builders.
+If you’re looking for a strong, safe, energy-efficient building product, SIPs are a mighty smart solution.